eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 - 3.1.9 Managing database

 #### 3.1.1 Rapla calendar/Schedule
 To keep track of all lectures users want to see their schedules in the app.
+This will be realized with the help of an Rapla API.
+The user can do a request with a timeperiod or just one single date via GET Request to the Rapla API.
+With the help of the date, Rapla will send all data of lectures of this timestamp back to the user.

 [Rapla calendar/Schedule](UC1_SCHEDULE.md)

 #### 3.1.2 Task/To do List
 To keep track of all things to do users want to see their to dos as well as adding to dos.
+In the frontend there will be the opportunity to add new tasks.
+The new added task will be saved by a database in the backend.
+After witing new tasks, the frontend will show these.
+There is also the opportunity to edit them-

 [Tasks/To do List](UC2_TASKS.md)